SofaDefrost/SoftRobots/docs/sofapython3/tutorials/FirstSteps/firststeps-tuto.md

 - In order to reload the scene (after each modification of the code), press *Ctrl+R* or select *File \> Reload* in the menu bar.

-- To automatically reload the scene when there are changes, add the option `-i` when first loading the scene in the terminal: `runSofa firststeps.pyscn -i`{.bash}.
+- To automatically reload the scene when there are changes, add the option `-i` when first loading the scene in the terminal: `runSofa firststeps.py -i`{.bash}.

 - In order to vizualize the properties of the objects directly from the GUI, double-click on the wanted item in the *Graph* panel to open the corresponding settings window.
 The properties can be modified directly from this window (click on the [*Update*] button to reload the scene with the new parameters afterwards).